-Cook’s photographic practice is unusual.
-He constructs his images in a manner more akin to painting than the traditional photographic studio or documentary model.
-He begins with an idea, regarding the image as his blank canvas.
-Photographic layering is then used to build the image to provide aesthetic depth.
-He characteristically works in photographic series that explore narratives within a central idea.
-Unfolding tableaux offer enigmatic stories that are not prescribed, but left open to audience interpretation.
-While much of the early work was based on Australian narratives, set in outback or beach environments, new series’, such as Object (2015), speak to a European cultural heritage and a universal experience of dispossession and displacement.
+Images are unusual in their construction, created in a manner more akin to painting than the traditional photographic studio or documentary model.
+He begins with an idea, using photographic layering to build the image to provide aesthetic depth and each series explores an enigmatic narrative.
+While his earliest work was set in the Australian outback or beach environments, new series’, such as “Object” (2015), speak to a European cultural heritage and a universal experience of dispossession and displacement.

 A full listing of exhibitions and writing about Cook’s work is at Artist CV.